North End, Winnipeg: Crime

 In the Old North End in 2012, there were 374 robberies (1175.0 per 100,000 residents), 352 auto thefts (1105.9), 624 break-ins (1960.4) and 17 shootings (53.4).

 Although the North End is infamous for its crime rates to Winnipeggers, crime in the North End, especially violent crimes, are much more densely concentrated in its southern and eastern halves: south of Mountain Avenue and east of Arlington Street, which constitute the neighborhoods of Dufferin, Lord Selkirk Park, North Point Douglas and William Whyte.
 The table below shows the crime rates of various crimes in each of the North End neighborhoods.
 The crime data spans 5 years from the year 2017 to the year 2021.
 The rates are crimes per 100,000 residents per year.

 Demographics

 The population of the North End according to the 2006 Census, is 55,240 people (Old North End: 31,830).

-Famous North-Enders
+Famous people

-Game show host and producer Monty Hall, novelists Adele Wiseman, comedian David Steinberg, journalist Larry Zolf, politician Lloyd Axworthy, musician Burton Cummings of the Guess Who, scientist Louis Slotin and NHL players Bill Mosienko and Terry Sawchuk.
+Game show host and producer Monty Hall, novelists Adele Wiseman, comedian David Steinberg, journalist Larry Zolf, politician Lloyd Axworthy, musician Burton Cummings of the Guess Who, scientist Louis Slotin, Olympian Martin Riley and NHL players Bill Mosienko and Terry Sawchuk.